andrei0000/food-trucks/README.md

 ---------

 If I'd have more time to spend on a project I would, at least:
-* Add API key based security to the services
+* Add API key based security to the services;
-* Add caching support for the data retrieved from DataSF.
+* Add caching support for the data retrieved from DataSF;
-* Host JS/CSS on jsDelivr.
+* Host JS/CSS on jsDelivr;
-* Move google-api key definition from index.html to the settings file.
+* Move google-api key definition from index.html to the settings file;
-* Document the service API
+* Document the service API;
-* Enhance the UI (by making it more intuitive, adding a list of trucks that match the specified criteria, show the spinner if query takes too long to process etc.)
+* Enhance the UI (by making it more intuitive, adding a list of trucks that match the specified criteria, show the spinner if query takes too long to process etc.);
-* Create appropriate tests and add error handling for front-end.
+* Create appropriate tests and add error handling for front-end;
 * Add support for a fine filtering for radius search instead of a search by a square.